 The inability to make advantageous decisions under conditions of risk is associated with health-risk behaviors such as early-onset alcohol and drug use.
-For the ACT Study, an existing decision-making task, the Cups Task, will be modified for use with event-related potential (ERP) techniques.
-Behavioral and ERP performance on this modified task will be assessed in 50 10- and 11-year-olds, 50 13- and 14-year-olds, and 50 16- and 17-year-olds.
-This data will provide an opportunity to examine the development of decision-making processes from late childhood to late adolescence.
-This study has the potential to facilitate the early identification of children and adolescents at risk for later health-risk behaviors and to improve the ability to develop effective preventive intervention services for these at-risk youth.Year Project Began: 2013
+For the ACT Study, an existing decision-making task, the Cups Task, was modified for use with event-related potential (ERP) techniques.
+Behavioral and ERP performance on this modified task were assessed in 50 10- and 11-year-olds, 50 13- and 14-year-olds, and 50 16- and 17-year-olds.
+This study provided an opportunity to examine the development of decision-making processes from late childhood to late adolescence, and potentially to facilitate the early identification of children and adolescents at risk for later health-risk behaviors and to improve the ability to develop effective preventive intervention services for these at-risk youth.Year Project Began: 2013

 Funder: National Institute of Child Health and Human Development